Johnny-Morgan/pickles/README.md

   - Push changes to Github.

-  - Deploy to Heroku with the folowing commands:
+  - Deploy to Heroku with the following commands:

       `heroku git:remote -a <heroku app name>`